Table of Contents

 As a prescription drug, your veterinarian will direct you on the proper dosage of Keppra for dogs.
 Keppra comes in a tablet form ranging from 250mg to 1000mg, the extended-release pill comes in either 500mg or 750mg, and it is also available in an oral or injectable solution.

 The liver doesn't process Keppra in the same way as traditional anticonvulsants, and it leaves the body more quickly.
 Because of this, it has a half-life of around four to six hours, meaning that it usually has to be dosed three times a day.
+While giving medication this often can be difficult, receiving each dose on time is important for controlling seizures.

 Like many drugs veterinarians prescribe to animals, Keppra is off label, meaning that the dosage and directions probably won't match those on the label; this is common as drugs are usually developed for humans and then used on animals.